jedgroev/SGWebsite/_posts/2019-03-12-event-exchange-lab-books-Franka.md

 ---
-title: Exchange your lab books: improve reproducibility in the lab - Franka van der Linden & Marc Galland
+title: Exchange your lab books to improve reproducibility in the lab - Franka van der Linden & Marc Galland
 text:  This event will aim to compare how information is recorded in the laboratory.
 It will help to understand what research data info should be most recorded and why.
 location: Science Park 904, room A1.10
 link: